A Disentangled Representation Learning Framework for Low-altitude Network Coverage Prediction: Disentangled Representation Learning Framework

 Here, \(p^{(T)}\) represents the transmission power of the SSB signal, \(G^{(T)}_{n,m}\) denotes the directional gain of the BS for the \(m\)th beam at grid \(r_n\), and \(G^{(R)}\) is the gain of the receiver antenna. $PL_{n,m}$ is the path fading between cube $r_n$ and corresponding beam $m$.\footnote{In the context of LANC, different beams may follow distinct paths, leading to varied path fading.} Given that subsequent experiments are conducted using the same single-antenna UAV, without loss of generality, we simplify the receiver antenna to an omnidirectional antenna.

 Theoretically, \(p^{(T)}\) can be obtained from \(x^{(A)}_1-10\log_{10}x^{(A)}_2\).
-However, due to the actual SSB signal bandwidth utilization not being 100\% and its susceptibility to the BS's carrier frequency and bandwidth, represented by \(\sigma\), the actual \(p^{(T)}\) is given by
+However, due to the actual SSB signal bandwidth utilization not being 100\% and its susceptibility to the BS's carrier frequency and bandwidth, represented by \(\sigma\)\footnote{In commercial 5G networks, the bandwidth utilisation parameter \(\sigma\) varies according to channel bandwidth and subcarrier spacing (SCS) configurations as specified in 3GPP standards.
+Based on practical deployments, \(\sigma\) typically ranges from approximately 0.79 to 0.98, with higher values achieved in wider bandwidth allocations.
+For instance, with 15 kHz SCS, \(\sigma\) ranges from 0.90 (5 MHz) to 0.972 (50 MHz), while 30 kHz SCS achieves values from 0.792 (5 MHz) to 0.983 (100 MHz).
+In our experimental validation, we consider network configurations where \(\sigma\) ranges from 0.954 to 0.983, representing high-efficiency operating conditions typical of contemporary 5G deployments.
+This practical grounding ensures our coverage prediction model accurately reflects real-world system performance.}, the actual \(p^{(T)}\) is given by

 Thus, the impact of $\mathbf{x^{(A)}}$ has been decoupled.
 Let $y_{n,m}$ denote $p_{n,m}-p^{(T)}$.
 Then set $\mathbf{y_{n}}=[y_{n,0},y_{n,1},\cdots,y_{n,m},\cdots,y_{n,M}]^T \in \mathbb{R}^{M\times 1}$.
 The prediction task (\ref{Prediction Task}) can be transformed into